brammitch/recharts-to-png/README.md

   const handleDownload = React.useCallback(async () => {
     // Send the chart to getPngData
     const pngData = await getPngData(chart);
+    // Can also pass an optional fill parameter for the background color
+    // const pngData = await getPngData(chart, '#000000');
     // Use FileSaver to download the PNG FileSaver.saveAs(pngData, "test.png");
   }, [chart]);